Habsburg heritage, humanism and UNESCO World Heritage in Alsace

 Alsace’s many German-speaking place names still refer to the region’s German-speaking and Habsburg past.
 Despite France’s annexation, the local spoken language remained based on the German-speaking Alemannic language for centuries.

-Residents of Markgräflerland and other areas in Baden, the cantons of Solothurn, Basel-Stadt, Basel-Landschaft, and Jura were able to speak in this language for centuries.
+Residents of Markgräflerland and other areas in Baden, as well as the cantons of Solothurn, Basel-Stadt, Basel-Landschaft, and Jura, have spoken this language for centuries.

 The end of the Habsburg era did not change the use of the language.
 However, the aftermath of the wars in 1870/1871, 1914-1918 and 1939-1945 put a definitive end to this linguistic tradition.
-However, the monumental heritage of the Habsburg era is still present and is being cherished again today.
+However, the monumental heritage of the Habsburg era remains present and is being cherished anew today.

 In any case, it is worth visiting not only Colmar and Strasbourg but also the wine villages and the places mentioned above.